 Since becoming FMS I & II certified, there is not one client I haven’t screened.
 Whether an athlete, a soccer-mom, an executive or a youngster, the FMS is my starting point.
 By screening clients in the seven fundamental movements designed to identify an individual’s asymmetries and/or gross mobility/stability restrictions, I am able to quickly determine an effective training path.
 This determination allows me to maximize the training benefits by employing the appropriate movements, in a reasoned sequence, at the appropriate levels, while minimizing risk through the elimination of movements that may be harmful to the client.
 Here are some of the other benefits derived from using FMS:

-Thank you to the FMS team, and especially Brett Jones who comprehensively teaches those of us how to implement this tool.
+Thank you to the FMS team who comprehensively teach us how to implement this tool.